mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/10 - Entitiy.md

 ---
-aka: [Entities, Reference Object, Reference Objects]
+aliases: [Entities, Reference Object, Reference Objects]
 ---

 An object defined primarily by its [[11 - Identity]]